cnoam/spark-course/readme.md

 Once you have the web broswer open, open the work directory in the left pane and then the `Welcome` file

+## Can I break something if I do \<something\>?
+The worst you can do is to ruin your own computer.
+You cannot modify content for other users.

+PLAY WITH THE CODE!
+You will break things and that's ok.
+When you want to clean, follow the Troubleshooting section below.

 # Installing / Running Docker
 **Windows**:<br>